Retention and Churn Rates

 Calculation

 To calculate retention over a timeframe, we first look at the unique clients whose intake occurred during the timeframe, and then find how many of those clients went on to have at least 8 sessions.
 Similarly, for churn, we look at how many of those clients had fewer than 4 sessions.
+If a client schedules an intake session, but then cancels, they are excluded from retention and churn.

 Example